After her own diagnosis in 2017, Rosemarie is wearing it pink for anyone who had been affected by breast cancer.

 It was fantastic to take part in the wear it pink campaign and photoshoot

 Last year, I along with a colleague of mine obtained a pack from the 2019 Wear it Pink Campaign.
 On the day, staff at the school I work in all wore something pink to work.
 We decorated the staff room, played games, and generally used the resources which came in the pack.
 The conversation had begun; we got everyone talking including children and parents.
-I think it’s so important that people wear pink on October 23rd this year to continue to raise awareness.
+I think it’s so important that people wear pink in October to continue to raise awareness.
 Cancer is not going away, but we must equip scientists and ourselves with the knowledge to stay in control and survive.

 I want to do this for those who have been personally touched or know someone who has been touched by this disease.